sudoTinaW/sudotinaw.github.io/_posts/2020-04-06-two-pointer.md

 ---
 - Feature: Left pointer doesn't need to go back, i.e., when right pointer moves to the next position, left pointer doesn't need to start over from the beginning.
 Instead, it can stay at where it is or move forward.

 - Tempalte: Right pointer will iterate through the list, calculate the results and decide when and how left pointer will move depending on the right pointer's value.
+	- left pointer moves 1 step when right pointer moves 1 step
+    - left pointer move 0 or 1 step when right pointer moves 1 step
+    - left pointer moves 0 or multiple steps when right pointer moves 1 step.
+    - In general cases, the result will be updated after left is moved to its place.

 ## Same Directions